-To be eligible for the Missouri State Youth Basketball Championship, all teams must first qualify at a weekend tournament or through their league.
+To be eligible for the Missouri Middle School Basketball Championship, all teams must first qualify at a weekend tournament or through their league.
 View List of Qualifier Tourneys and Leagues.

 Team Eligibility and Roster Rules